slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On limits

 <!--
-> *"What we call reality is in fact nothing more than a culturally sanctioned and linguistically reinforced hallucination."  -- Terence McKenna*
 - we are wired to blame: we blame ourselves or teh others. we are obsessed with fault.
 -->